artist25531/Discord-multipurpose-bot/README.md

  15. [ ] Improve queuing system
  16. [ ] Anti spam
  17. [ ] Bot logo
+ 18. [ ] Auto pull user from one voice channel to another
 ## How to use
  1. Open main.py
  2. Edit Token in line 25 to your token.